 His aunt was waiting for him in his room.
-She told James that she loved him, but he would have to start acting like a well-behaved turtle.
+She told James that she loved him, but he would have to start

 After about a month, and after getting into lots of trouble, James finally made up his mind to be a better turtle.